 Terminology: Confusingly, different software packages report by different entities as 'Nelson-Aalen' estimates.
 Sometimes the term is used to describe $\hat{\mu}$, the number of events for a 1-person dynamic population, and sometimes the risk $1 - \exp[-\hat{\mu}]$.
 As we saw above, the two are sometimes numerically close, sometimes not.
 Referring to $\hat{\mu}$, i.e., the sum of products or integral, as the 'integrated hazard' or the 'cumulative hazard', avoids confusion.
-But - as Rothman et. al ^[18,19] lament - the term "cumulative incidence" can fosters it: does it mean the integral or the risk?
+But - as Rothman et. al ^[18,19] lament - the term "cumulative incidence" can foster confusion: does the term refer to the integral or the risk?
 To avoid this possibility, I have used Miettinen's term "cumulative incidence rate," but also tried to ensure that readers know when I use the word "rate" in the 'proportion' sense.